WPManageNinja/wpsocialninja-docs/guide/social-reviews/woocommerce-reviews-social-reviews-wp-social-ninja.md

 You will find the template section here, and you can also customize your review template.
 On the right section of your template, two tabs are available: **General** and **Style**.

-In the **General** section, you will find some template designs, layout types, filters, and many options for your template.&nbsp;Here you will get a template "Polaris" available for WooCommerce Product Reviews.
+In the **General** section, you will find some template designs, layout types, filters, and many options for your template.
+Here you will get a template "Polaris" available for WooCommerce Product Reviews.

-In the**[Style](../design/website-styling-for-feeds-and-reviews)** section, you can make custom designs for your template as you want.
+In the **[Style](../design/website-styling-for-feeds-and-reviews)** section, you can make custom designs for your template as you want.

 ![polaris template for woocommerce](/guide/public/images/social-reviews/woocommerce-reviews-social-reviews-wp-social-ninja/Polaris-template-for-woocommerce-scaled.webp)